Megscode/CV/README.md

 ### St John Ambulance, Rostering Coordinator (Feb 17 to May 18)

-I coordinated the St John Ambulance course schedule and 50 St John Amulance trainers.
-Adapability due to last minute changes.
-Organisation and Planning and innovative problem solving.
 At my core, I'm a planner.
 I like to map out how I am going to achieve something, how long it is going to take and what resources I'm going to need.
-At St John Ambulance I scheduled the diaries of 50 trainers and all of the London First Aid Courses without a single cancellation despite high employee absense rates.
+At St John Ambulance I scheduled the diaries of 50 trainers and all of the London First Aid Courses.
+Logistics and attention to detail were crucial to the organisation's success and aspects of the position that I got a real buzz from.
+This job was fast paced and highly pressured, this lead to developing my innovative problem solving skills.

 ### HOST UK, Programme and Volunteer Coordinator (Jun 16 to Feb 17)

-HOST UK is a small charity that promotes international friendship and understanding by arranging for international students at British universities to meet UK residents in their homes.I organised 60 events in a 3 months period during my position at HOST UK
+HOST UK is a small charity that promotes international friendship and understanding by arranging for international students at British universities to meet UK residents in their homes.
+I managed the student's HOST UK experience from their initial booking enquiries to collecting feedback after their visit.
+I worked hands on with hundreds of volunteer hosts and volunteer regional organisers across the UK.
+I organised 60 events in a 3 months period and line-managed the administrators at our head office.

-Managing many moving parts, prioritising.
-Pitching in, being flexible,

 ## <a name="If_I'm_not_coding_I'm...">If I'm not coding I'm...</a>

-* Playing sweet and calming tunes on the piano
+* Playing jazzy tunes on the piano
 * Giving new life to broken ceramics through Kintsugi
 * Finding my zen at tea ceremonies
 * Kombucha brewing, with varying degrees of success
-* Board games, especially the strategic kind
+* Trying not to lose at board games
 * Attempting to re-create mouth watering dishes from around the globe.